algorithmiaio/sample-apps/algo-dev-demo/pytorch-jit-cpu/README.md

 2. Now test your code in the console by passing in the data file we stored in our data collection.

 ### Developer Center
 While the first commit and compile is occuring, this is a good opportunity to introduce where to find the documentation.
-Welcome to the [Developer Center](https://algorithmia.com/developers/) where you can find documentation on [Python algorithm development](https://algorithmia.com/developers/algorithm-development/languages/python/) and the full documentation on [Tensorflow](https://algorithmia.com/developers/model-deployment/tensorflow/).
+Welcome to the [Developer Center](https://algorithmia.com/developers/) where you can find documentation on [Python algorithm development](https://algorithmia.com/developers/algorithm-development/languages/python/) and the full documentation on [PyTorch](https://algorithmia.com/developers/model-deployment/pytorch/).

 ### Pass in user Input
-In the web console, paste in: `data path to image`
+In the web console, paste in: `data://USERNAME/pytorch_cifar_data/plane1.jpg`

 ## Deploy Your Model
 We'll cover adding your sample I/O, versioning, release notes, and best practices of creating your algorithms.